Riggers1812/Riggers1812/README.md

 ## Hi there, welcome! :wave:

-I'm a skilful Business Intelligence Analyst delivering a variety of analyses, insights, and reports.
+I am a Business Intelligence Developer | Data Solutions Builder who enjoys turning complex business challenges into practical, data-driven solutions.
 I’m passionate about learning new skills and using data to make a meaningful impact—whether that’s solving business problems, helping others grow, or improving the world around me.

+I believe the best data solutions are the ones people trust, understand and use to make better decisions.

 I believe in leaving things better than I found them.
 That means sharing knowledge to create joy and happiness, supporting those around me, and caring for the environment—making it cleaner, tidier, and healthier through everyday actions.

+### 💡 Personal Motto

+>**Building Systems Behind Better Decisions**

 ---